simonmichael/hledger/hledger/Hledger/Cli/Commands/Add.md

 ## add

-Add new transactions to a journal file, with interactive prompting in the console.
+Add new transactions to a journal file, with interactive prompting.

 ```flags
 Flags: